-Several years ago I wrote an article about a new bait - the Senko by Gary Yamamoto.
-And, I have to be honest, when I first saw the bait I thought it was a "used" cigar.
+Several years ago I wrote an article about a new bait, the Senko by Gary Yamamoto.
+And, I have to be honest, when I first saw a Senko I thought it was a "used" cigar.
 I was entirely unimpressed with how it looked.
 But, the tune began to change the moment I started to fish it.
 Now, years later, this bait has won a lot of tournament money, and it's definitely a "hot" bait.
 But, it's amazing how few people around the country really understand or even use this incredible bait.
 They may have read about it but have no practical knowledge about the bait.

 The Senko is probably the easiest bait in the world to fish.
 In the springtime, throwing it into the tulles or any typed of cover, this bait is always effective, and absolutely deadly.
 A Senko is generally fished weightless on 5/0 hooks, and a slack line.

 On the Columbia River last fall, some of the guys fished Senkos in the mouth of the Yakima River; they used a cinnamon-blue/pepper combination and consistently produced big stringers all three days.
 Though this bait is effective in the fall, Senkos are most popular in the spring of the year.
 Just fish it in and around the same structure you'd fish a jig or a jerkbait.
 Because it's fished weightless and weedless, it can be pitched to even the most difficult areas with ease.
 In a tournament on the Delta I hammered fish in less than 2 feet of water.
 The 5-inch version is my personal choice.

 The rod used when fishing a Senko should have a medium to medium/heavy tip.
 You don't want to have a real stiff tip, but you have to be able to set the hook.
 The rod length should be around 6 feet.
 I like this length because a Senko is fished on a slack line.
 If you feel more comfortable with a longer rod, that's fine too.